-The Spanish Pedagogical Society (SEP) is a non-profit scientific and professional organization open to all persons and organizations that are interested in reflecting on education and improving its quality.
+The Spanish Pedagogical Society (SEP) is a professional, scientific, non-profit organization open to all persons and organizations that are interested in reflecting on education and improving its quality.

 Its beginnings date back to 1949.
 At a moment of pedagogic stagnation in Spain, Professor Victor García Hoz set up the Society.

-By means of its journal Bordón and organizing various courses and seminars, the aim was to generate an ambience of pedagogic discussion that would help bring about changes in the education system.
-The most noteworthy actions revolved on organizing the National Conferences on Pedagogy and on promoting the new sections on Pedagogy at Spanish Universities.
+By means of its journal Bordón and the organization of various courses and seminars, the aim of the Society was to generate a culture of pedagogic discussion that would help bring about changes in the Spanish education system.
+The most noteworthy actions revolved around organizing the National Conferences on Pedagogy and on promoting the opening of new schools and departments of Pedagogy at Spanish Universities.

-Heir to that tradition, the SEP today focuses its activity on publishing the journal Bordón.
-This scientific journal in pedagogy is published quarterly.
-Originally aimed at servicing Spanish education, its vocation now extends worldwide.
-Headquartered at the Spanish National Research Council (CSIC), the SEP also carries out a number of activities of scientific interest.
-The most noteworthy is undoubtedly having organized a National (and later, International) Conference on Pedagogy every four years since 1959, to bring together representatives from all areas of education to study questions of interest to the field of pedagogy.
-Among its main aims are the following: Stimulate pedagogic research and disseminate the results.
+Heir to this tradition, the Spanish Pedagogical Society today focuses its activity on publishing the journal Bordón, a scientific journal of pedagogy published quarterly.
+Originally aimed at servicing only Spanish education, its vocation now extends worldwide.
+Headquartered at the Spanish National Research Council (CSIC), the Society also carries out a number of activities of scientific interest.
+The most noteworthy is undoubtedly having organized a National (and later, International) Conference on Pedagogy every four years since 1959, which brings together representatives from all areas of education to study questions of interest in the field of pedagogy.
+Among its main aims are fostering pedagogical research and making its results better-known.

 Among its purposes, it prioritizes the following:

-- Promote exchanges between researchers in pedagogy on the national and international level.
+- To promote exchanges between researchers in pedagogy at the national and international level

-To reach those objectives, the Society performs the following activities: Courses, conferences, round tables, meetings, etc.
+To reach those objectives, the Society organizes courses, conferences, round tables and meetings.
+It also promotes: